ligato/docs/docs/developer-guide/control-flows.md

 ![CFD][cfd-create-vpp-interface-kvdb]

+---

 ### Scenario: Create VPP Interface via gRPC

-In this example, gRPC is used as the vpp-agent's NB instead of the KV data store.
+In this example, gRPC is used as the VPP agent's NB instead of the KV data store.
 The transaction control-flow is collapsed because there are essentially no differences between the two cases.
-The KV Scheduler is not concerned how the desired configuration is conveyed to the vpp-agent.
+The KV Scheduler is not concerned how the desired configuration is conveyed to the VPP agent.

 The advantage of the gRPC approach is that the transaction error value is propagated back to the client, which is then able to react to it accordingly.
 On the other hand, with the KV data store approach, there is no client-to-agent connection required.
-The configuration can be submitted even when the vpp-agent is restarting or not running at all.
+The configuration can be submitted even when the VPP agent is restarting or not running at all.

 ![CFD][cfd-create-vpp-interface-grpc]

+---

 ### Example: Route waiting for the associated interface